-Over the last few decades, with new people moving into Highbury, house renovation has meant that many of the old Victorian bricks are washed and brought back to life.
-Others are cast aside, tossed into skips and carted away.
+Over the last few decades, with new people moving into Highbury, house renovation has meant that many of the old Victorian bricks are washed & brought back to life.
+Others are cast aside, tossed into skips & carted away.
 If they do not end up at a reclamation yard, they are pulverised into brick dust, losing all trace of their previous lives.

 It seemed to me that these imperfect bricks were worth saving for our wildlife garden.
 Morgan’s ancestor might have handled them.

-Years ago I saw a dry stone and brick wall at the Camley Street Nature Park.
-Many crevices had been left between the stones and bricks, meant as shelter for small creatures and places for plants to grow.
+Years ago I saw a dry stone & brick wall at the Camley Street Nature Park.
+Many crevices had been left between the stones & bricks, meant as shelter for small creatures & places for plants to grow.
 I thought I would try something similar in our back garden, using the old Victorian bricks.

-There is orange-brown clay in this garden, claggy and difficult to dig.
+There is orange-brown clay in our garden, claggy & difficult to dig.
 You hear London gardeners say they garden on London Clay.

 ‘London Clay is not hospitable to most plants… ploughing it up where it lies so near to the surface as to be accessible to the plough is injurious to the surface soil and future crops.
 In Middlesex it is called ‘ploughing up poison’.
 Wikipedia Agriculture

-On the London Clay of today, two London Boroughs, Islington & Haringey, meet along The Parkland Walk.
-This Local Nature Reserve was once a railroad line where, in the nineteenth century, two railway tunnels were dug into Highgate Hill.
-Spoil from the excavation was spread out on fields to weather, & later made into bricks.
+On the London Clay of today, the London Boroughs of Islington & Haringey meet along The Parkland Walk.
+This Local Nature Reserve had been a railroad line.
+In the nineteenth century, two railway tunnels were dug into Highgate Hill, & spoil from the excavation spread out on fields.
+There they weathered, later made into bricks.
 Fossil collectors were allowed to help themselves.

 This was an enormous coordinated pulling down of the old Highbury Football Stadium by Sir Robert McAlpine’s crew, beginning in 2006.
 In this photograph, taken at dusk on a Nokia mobile phone, the orange tinge of the clay beneath what had been the football pitch can be seen.
 Were any fossils or seashells unearthed by the McAlpine diggers?

-The much smaller dig into the garden behind our house found old bricks and plenty of clay, but nothing like what was happening across the road on the Highbury Stadium site.
+The much smaller dig into the garden behind our house found old bricks & plenty of clay, but nothing like what was happening across the road on the Highbury Stadium site.